jbarrancogartner/js-style-guides/README.md

  - Interchange single quote with double quotes.
 [Go to](#strings--quotes)
  - Use of concatenation over template strings.
 [Go to](#es6-template-literals)
  - Not including trailing commas.
 [Go to](#commas--leading-trailing)
- - Use namings not encompassed within the naming conventions.
+ - Use of functions and helpers' names not encompassed within the naming conventions.
 [Go to](#naming-conventions)
  - Use of Promises over Async/Await.
 [Go to](#promises-async-await)

 ## References